tkuo-tkuo/Osiris/README.md

 ## Reference

-João Felipe Pimentel, Leonardo Murta, Vanessa Braganholo, and Juliana Freire.
+João Felipe Pimentel, Leonardo Murta, Vanessa Braganholo, and Juliana Freire.
 1219 2019.
 A large-scale study about quality and reproducibility of jupyter notebooks.
 1220 In Proceedings of the 16th International Conference on Mining Software Repositories.
 IEEE Press, 507–517.